amitsinghgh19/bamazon/README.md

 - - -

 ## ABOUT THE APP
-An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer, view, track and update the product inventory as a manager, and track the total sales by department as an supervisor.
+An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer & view, track and update the product inventory as a manager.
 - - -

 ## BAMAZON CUSTOMER APP